 Though some states allow school social workers to start with a bachelor’s degree, most require a master’s of social work to enter the field, as school social workers are trained experts just as any other social worker.

-Social work licensure may also be required, depending on the state (and those requirements will vary by location as well), but certification to work in school social work is an optional professional development step.
-To get your certification through the NASW (called a “Certified School Social Work Specialist” certification) you need to have an MSW and 2+ years of relevant experience.
+Social work licensure will also be required, depending on the state (requirements will vary by state), but certification to work in school social work specifically is an optional professional development step.
+To get your certification through the National Association of Social Workers (NASW) (called a “Certified School Social Work Specialist” certification) you need to have an MSW and 2+ years of relevant experience.